cryologger/ice-tracking-beacon/Archive/v1.0/README.md

 ## Design
 The Cryologger is based on the open-source Arduino platform (www.arduino.cc) and built using low-cost, do-it-yourself electronics that can be easily modified to meet the needs of the end-user.
 Code was written using the Arduino Integrated Development Environment (IDE) and benefits from the availability of community-generated libraries.

 Planned for extended deployments in harsh Arctic conditions, the Cryologger can provide long-term measurements of GPS position, temperature, pressure, pitch, roll, tilt-compensated heading and battery voltage.
-Data are transmitted over the Iridium satellite network at specified intervals and can be remotely updated based on the desired sampling frequency.
-Collected data are made freely available and can be viewed in near-real time at https://cryologger.org.

 ### Bill of Materials